jhannes/react-native-oauth-demo/README.md

 1. Oauth2 is great for many authentication scenarios, whether commercial, internal in an organization or in public sector
 2. Standardization makes it easy to integrate many login providers
-3. Mobile apps should use an external browser to authenticate the user and return to the app via a registered URL [RFC link!]
+3. Mobile apps should use an external browser to authenticate the user and return to the app via a registered URL, as per [RFC 8252](https://tools.ietf.org/html/rfc8252)
 4. Mobile apps should use code_challenge and code_verifier [PKCE](https://tools.ietf.org/html/rfc7636) to defeat malicious apps on the same OS
-5. In Android, use VIEW intent to register a browser URL; in iOS, add ... to `info.plist`.
+5. In Android, use `VIEW` intent to register a browser URL; in iOS, add `CFBundleURLTypes` to `info.plist`.
-6. Mobile apps need a backend to protect the client_secret for the token request
+6. Mobile apps need a backend to protect the `client_secret` for the token request
+7. Login providers like Azure Active Directory and ID-porten (Norway) can provide your app with high confidence of the actual identity of the user.

-See the complete code on my github account.
+See the [complete code](https://github.com/jhannes/react-native-oauth-demo) on my github account.